-I recently had a discussion with a student who was trying to track down the reason for Negative Float on an activity and I decided to write this article as a check list for people who want to track down the cause of Negative Float in their program.
+I recently had a discussion with a student who was trying to track down the Causes of Negative Float in Oracle Primavera P6 on an activity and I decided to write this article as a check list for people who want to track down the cause of Negative Float in their program.

 There are a number of reasons why a P6 program will display Negative Float, some are well known and expected, some less well known and some not expected.

-The text below is a sumary of the causes but my full article may be found here:
+The text below is a summary of the causes but my full article may be found here:

 The aim of the article is to list the reasons why a P6 program will display Negative Float under the following headings: